 Further, if you’re over the age of 21 and receive three traffic convictions for traffic violations within any twelve-month period, your driver’s license may be suspended.
 The time your driving privileges are suspended will depend on the number of points you have received.
 From 15 to 44 points you’ll be subject to a two-month suspension.
 From 45 to 74 points, you’ll be subject to a three-month suspension.
 For 75 to 89 points you’ll face a six-month suspension.
 90 to 99 points will result in a nine-month suspension and if you accumulate over 100 points, you’ll receive a twelve-month license suspension.

 Often, the Illinois traffic offense point system and its consequences are complicated.
 Thus, if your driver’s license has been suspended or revoked, it’s essential to contact an experienced Chicago traffic attorney.
-At Illinois Traffic Lawyers, our skilled license reinstatement lawyers will review your record and help you fight your traffic charges.
+At Chicago Traffic Lawyers, our skilled license reinstatement lawyers will review your record and help you fight your traffic charges.
 Our legal team can help you with the complete removal of your license suspension or revocation.
 Also, we can help you apply for a restricted driving permit and we’ll explain your legal options.
 We have helped thousands of traffic offenders in Cook County, Lake County, Kane County, DuPage County, Kendall County, and throughout Illinois beat their traffic charges and we can help you too.

 How Long Do Points Stay On Your License in Illinois?

 Besides license suspension, traffic tickets and other moving violations can cause heavy fines, costly court costs, insurance rate hikes, traffic school, and other criminal penalties.
-Also, it’s essential to note that simply paying your traffic ticket will lead to the entry of a conviction on your driver record.
+Also, it’s essential to note that simply paying your traffic ticket will lead to the entry of a conviction on your driving record.
 Typically, traffic violation convictions will stay on your Illinois driver record for at least five years.
 If you consistently keep a clean driving record, the Illinois Secretary of State will remove older convictions after that period of time has passed.
-It’s imperative to note that a court supervision sentence if completed successfully, can prevent the accumulation of points or entry of a traffic conviction on your driver record.
+It’s imperative to note that a court supervision sentence if completed successfully, can prevent the accumulation of points or entry of a traffic conviction on your driver’s record.